The Incentives Factor Takes Center Stage in Site Decisions

-Thomas J. Stringer, Esq., Managing Director & Practice Leader - Site Selection & Business Incentives, BDO Consulting (November 2010)
+Thomas J. Stringer, Esq., Managing Director & Practice Leader, Site Selection and Business Incentives Group, BDO USA (November 2010)

 Despite the ongoing recession - or perhaps because of it - the importance of and spotlight on state and local business incentives has never been greater.
 In an age of TARP, bailouts, and stimulus spending, economic partnerships between government and strategic businesses are commonplace.
 While public opinion has varied on their success at the federal level, states and municipalities are using their traditional and newly crafted programs to solidify their tax bases and fight back at the Great Recession.